-Typically when you move in with roommates, you agree on how you’ll split the bills before you sign the lease.
-From rent to electricity to household items, you have to decide how to manage shared expenses together.
+When you move in with roommates, you’ll typically agree on how to split bills before you sign the lease.
+From rent and electricity to household items, you decide how to manage shared expenses together.

-There are disadvantages to keep in mind before you add a roommate to your policy to get cheap apartment rental insurance.
-Blending insurance histories is not always a smooth process.
-For example, if you’re sharing a renters policy and your roommate files a claim that doesn’t involve you, that claim will also appear on your insurance record.
-And this could affect the cost of your premium in the future when you go to apply for homeowners insurance, for example.
+Impact on your insurance history: Blending insurance histories is not always a smooth process.
+If you’re sharing a tenant insurance policy and your roommate files a claim that doesn’t involve you, that claim could also appear on your insurance record.
+And this may affect the cost of your premium in the future if you apply for home insurance.

-You also have to think about how much you know and trust your roommates.
-Sharing renters insurance with roommates means anyone can change or cancel the policy at any time, and all claim payouts in the event of a loss will be payable to all of you.
-It’s up to you and your roommate(s) to decide beforehand how you’ll divide it.
+Claims payout: You also have to think about how much you know and trust your roommates.
+Sharing tenant insurance with roommates means anyone can change or cancel the policy at any time.
+In the event of a loss, all claim payouts will be payable to all the roommates.
+Be sure to have a conversation beforehand with your roommate(s) to decide how you’ll divide it.

 And that coverage “follows you anywhere in the world,” says Lacroix.